emmajanedrews/base-template/_posts/2017-09-21-a-way-to-obtain-the-best-rates--lowest-closing-costs.md

 How can you get the best rates and the lowest closing costs in your home purchase?

-Our mortgage partnerships will **[get you access to fast, easy, and exclusive rates not offered by banks.](http://60seconds.ca/)** That can often mean lower rates than even your own bank can offer you directly.
+Our mortgage partnerships will get you access to fast, easy, and exclusive rates not offered by banks.
+That can often mean lower rates than even your own bank can offer you directly.
+Simply visit **[60seconds.ca](http://60seconds.ca/)** and get started today!

 **These lower rates let you either pay less per month for the same house or get more house for the same monthly payment.**

 {% include pullquote.html %}

 Did you know we also offer free, instant home evaluations?
 Visit [**fasthomepricing.ca**](http://www.greaterpropertygroup.com/cma-calgary.php) and find out the value of your home instantly.
 We also provide free in-home consultations based on the specific details of your property.
-Simply visit **[60seconds.ca](http://60seconds.ca/)** and get started today!

 If you have any questions or are thinking about buying or selling a home in the Calgary area, don’t hesitate to reach out to us.
 We’d be happy to help.